AurelianTactics/Tycho-Space-RL/tycho-space-rl/README.md

 ### Tycho Space RL: Gymnasium Environment and Stand-alone Pygame

+*This code was mostly written with GitHub Copilot in December of 2024 using GPT 4o and Sonnet 3.5 preview.
+Main goal was to see how well the Copilot Edits feature works while programming.*

 *Tycho Space RL is a simple turn-based game.
 Each player starts with one star.
 The winner is the one who captures all of his opponent's stars.
 This is a turn-based game where players simultaneously enter their moves.*

 #### Goals:
 - Create a Gymnasium-compliant environment
 - Can also be played as a standalone game
-- Trying out new Copilot and AI coding tools
+- Trying out new Copilot and AI coding functionality
-- Goal is to have those tools do as much of the work as possible
+- Have AI coding tools do as much of the works as possible.

 #### Installation
 To install the necessary dependencies, run: